Guys and Dolls: Act I

 The next day, Nicely and Benny watch as Sky pursues Sarah, and Nathan tries to win back Adelaide's favor.
 They declare that guys will do anything for the women they love ("Guys and Dolls").
 General Cartwright, the leader of Save-a-Soul, visits the mission and explains that she will be forced to close the branch unless they succeed in bringing some sinners to the upcoming revival meeting.
 Sarah, desperate to save the mission, promises the General "one dozen genuine sinners", implicitly accepting Sky's deal.
 Brannigan discovers a group of gamblers waiting for Nathan's craps game, and to convince him of their innocence, they tell Brannigan their gathering is Nathan's "surprise bachelor party".
 This satisfies Brannigan, and Nathan resigns himself to eloping with Adelaide.
 Adelaide goes home to pack, promising to meet him after her show the next afternoon.
 The Save-A-Soul Mission band passes by, and Nathan sees that Sarah is not in it; he realizes that he lost the bet and faints.

-In a Havana nightclub, Sky buys a "Cuban milkshake" for himself and Sarah.
-She doesn't realize that the drink contains Bacardi rum, and she gets drunk and kisses Sky ("If I Were a Bell").
+In a Havana nightclub, Sky buys a "Cuban milkshake" for himself and Sarah, which contains Bacardi rum.
+After a long dance sequence ("Havana"), a fight breaks out in the nightclub, and they flee.
+Outside, a drunk Sarah kisses Sky ("If I Were a Bell").
 Sky realizes that he genuinely cares for Sarah, and he takes her back to New York.
 They return at around 4:00 a.m., and Sky tells Sarah how much he loves the early morning ("My Time of Day").
 They both spontaneously admit that they're in love ("I've Never Been in Love Before").
-A siren sounds and gamblers run out of the mission, where Nathan has been holding the craps game.
+A siren sounds and gamblers run out of the Mission, where Nathan has been holding the craps game.
 Sarah assumes that Sky took her to Havana so Nathan could run the game in the mission, and she walks out on him.